 4 year old child with cerebral palsy.
-Currently lives in a two bed flat with parents and 2 siblings
+Currently lives in a two bed flat with

 An OT assessment took place.
 They confirmed that the current home cannot be adapted.
-Therefore the home is not suitable for the child and extenuating priority is awarded.
+Therefore the home is not suitable for the child and extenuating